amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 #### Non-unique alignments

-ENCODE or in some papers, people are used to remove unmapped, duplicates and properly mapped reads (samtoolf flag 1796 or 1804) uisng samtools
+ENCODE or in some papers, people are used to removing unmapped, duplicates, and properly mapped reads (samtoolf flag 1796 or 1804) using samtools

 ```samtools view -h -b -F 1804 -f 2 ${name}.bam > ${name}.filtered.bam ```